bbauska/ufo-mcdonald/README.md

 Hemphill's signed statement in the case-file continues.
 "I had an excellent silhouette of the target thrown against a very reflective undercast by a full moon.
-I realized at this time that it did not look like any type of aircraft I was familiar with, so I immediately contacted my Ground Control Station..." which informed him there were no other known aircraft in the area.
+I realized at this time that it did not look like any type of aircraft I was familiar with, so I immediately contacted my Ground Control Station" which informed him there were no other known aircraft in the area.
 Hemphill's statement adds further that, "The fourth target passed directly over my ship from astern to bow at a speed of roughly twice that of my aircraft, 200 mph.
 I caught just a fleeing glimpse of the aircraft; just enough to know